gbour/letsencrypt-erlang/README.md

     ok.
 ```

 ### slave

-*When your erlang application is already running a cowboy server listening on public http port*.
+*When your erlang application is already running an erlang http server, listening on public http port (ie cowboy)*.

 ```erlang